-What were the top Canadian blockchain stocks of 2020?
+What are the top Canadian blockchain stocks of 2021?
 Here’s a look at the top five risers and what may have moved their share prices.

 Click here to read the previous top Canadian blockchain stocks article.

 The blockchain industry continues to mature, and in 2021 it may see more mainstream adoption.

 Prices for bitcoin rose about 300 percent from the start of 2020 to the end of the 12 month period, closing at just over US$29,000.
 The bitcoin price continued rising into 2021, encouraging plenty of bullish sentiment — in fact, Bloomberg recently predicted an eye-popping price of US$400,000 for one bitcoin by 2022.
 The price of bitcoin hit its highest point for the year so far in April, reaching US$64,863.

 Companies focused on blockchain technology have gone along for the ride, enjoying share price momentum as bitcoin prices rocket higher.
 Into the second half of 2021, blockchain technology companies with a strong cryptocurrency focus are still dominating in terms of gains seen in the sector.

 Here’s a look at the five top Canadian blockchain stocks by performance so far in 2021.
 All figures were obtained using TradingView’s stock screener on July 12, 2021; all companies listed had market caps of at least C$10 million at that time and were trading on either the CSE or TSXV; TSX-listed stocks were considered, but did not make the list.

 Year-to-date gain: 1,016.1 percent; current share price: C$1.73